Language Basics

 The automation scripting language defines several standard 'blocks' or data structures, referred to as Structs.

-Let's take the automation Struct, for example, which defines four Fields:
+Take a look at the automation Struct, which defines four fields:

 Key Type Description